Updated – May 2026

 ❌ Before AI

-- • AI provides yes/no decisions
+- • AI agent provides yes/no decisions

 - • No insight into reasoning process